wendrowycz/mcname/README.md

 # MC Path
 <!-- Plugin description -->
+This tool acts as a toggle and allows you to enable or disable the full path to the file displayed as the title of the tab.
+<!-- Plugin description end -->

 This plugin was made only for one purpose: My friend MC need this :)
-<!-- Plugin description end -->

 ## Installation
 1. Inside your IDE, select Preferences -> Plugins.